 2.1 What are the local licensing requirements for life sciences manufacturers?

 Laboratories - life sciences manufacturers - require a Health Authorisation to operate.

-Laboratories shall comply with the requirements established in the Good Manufacturing Practices, Good Laboratory Practices, Good Storage Practices, Good Distribution and Transportation Practices and Good Pharmacovigilance Practices.
-For laboratories, compliance with Good Manufacturing Practices includes the fulfilment of Good Storage Practices and Good Laboratory Practices.
+Laboratories shall comply with the requirements established in the Good Manufacturing Practices, Good Laboratory Practices, Good Storage Practices and Good Pharmacovigilance Practices.